ivanelisandro/python-flashcards/Flashcards (Python)/task/flashcards/stage6.md

 # Stage 6:

-For stage 6 we should add a menu.
+For stage 6 we should update the menu.

-The program should add support the following actions:
+The program should add support to the following actions:

 - save the application log to the given file: log
 - print the term or terms that the user makes most mistakes with: hardest card